 Last year under Shinzen Young’s guidance, I started a Mindfulness technique called ‘Don’t know Mind’.
 A practise to embrace and enjoy the unknown and unfamiliar.
 That’s been a blessing for me in the present situation.
 The training and coaching industry is deeply impacted by the Pandemic.
-All of a sudden all dates blocked in the calendar became free and with that, all projection of income went for a toss.
+All of a sudden, all dates blocked in the calendar became free and with that, all projection of income went for a toss.
 My practise has held me, being at ease and allow for the Wisdom mind to speak up.
-A new normal is emerging, I realise I thrive in simplicity and minimalism, I love working in the retail space, my calendar looks interesting with very fulfilling engagements and I am attracting people who are keen to spread out my work beyond India.
+A new normal is emerging.
+I realise I thrive in simplicity and minimalism.
+I love working in the retail space and my calendar looks interesting with very fulfilling engagements.
+Also, I am attracting people who are keen to spread out my work beyond India.

 I love the way Shinzen Young talks about it – Equanimity with Don’t Know is the basis of an extraordinary, new kind of knowing.